-The Chancellor, through his/her delegated administrative officers, is authorized to temporarily prohibit parking, stopping, or standing on driveways, streets, alleys, and parking lots on Campus and on public streets in this Ordinance, and to reserve parking spaces for special use when such action is necessary due to special events, emergencies, or construction.
-Temporary signs or barriers shall be posted, and a representative of the Department of Public Safety, a representative of the Department of Transportation and Parking, or other University official shall give notice of regulations issued under this section.
+The Chancellor, through his/her designee(s), is authorized to temporarily prohibit parking, stopping, or standing on driveways, streets, alleys, and parking lots on Campus, and to reserve parking spaces for special use when such action is necessary due to special events, emergencies, or construction.
+Temporary signs or barriers shall be posted, and a representative of the Department of Public Safety and/or the Department of Transportation and Parking, or other University official shall give notice of regulations issued under this section.
 It is unlawful for any person to violate such regulations.

-- 1. Overnight Parking Restrictions.
+1. Overnight Parking Restrictions.
 As specifically designated by the Department of Transportation and Parking, parking lots, parking areas, or parking spaces may be restricted from overnight parking to ensure availability of the facilities during alternate hours.
 Signs and/or barriers shall be posted at these locations.
-It shall be unlawful for any person to violate such regulations. - 2.
-Athletic and Special Event Parking Restrictions.
+It shall be unlawful for any person to violate such regulations.

+2. Athletic and Special Event Parking Restrictions.
 Certain parking lots, parking areas, or parking spaces shall be restricted from overnight parking to ensure availability of the facilities during athletic events and other special events.
 Signs and/or barriers shall be posted at these locations.
 It shall be unlawful for any person to violate such regulations.